 In our last post, we talked about how our past can affect us and how our mind processes it, affecting not only in the way we perceive things, but also our physical health.

-The daily rush that we are used to does not let us realize that many things we are feeling are actually linked to things we are dragging along from our past, triggering emotions and stress in the present.
+The daily rush that we are used to doing not let us realize that many things we are feeling are actually linked to things we are dragging along from our past, triggering emotions and stress in the present.

 We also talked about why we should let go of the past.
 It is the best thing to do if we want to have a healthy body and a healthy mind.
 But, how can we start making peace with our past to eventually let it go and have the inner peace we are longing for?
 Here are seven steps that can help you accomplish it:

 Self-acceptance and self-compassion